garlandxie/garlandxie.website/content/home/about.md

 [[education.courses]]
-  course = "H.BSc in Biodiveristy, Ecology and Evolution" institution = "Saint Mary's University" year = 2017
+  course = "H.BSc in Biodiveristy, Ecology and Evolution" institution = "University of Toronto" year = 2017

 +++